streamsets/tutorials/tutorial-1/readme.md

 # Log shipping into ElasticSearch

 In this three part tutorial, we will learn how to read apache web server logs and send them to ElasticSearch.
 Along the way we will transform the data and set up alerts and data rules to let us know if any bad data is encountered.
+And finally we'll learn how to adapt the pipeline when data suddenly changes.

 The Data Collector can read from and write to a large number of sources and destinations, but for this tutorial we will limit our scope to a File Directory Source and an ElasticSearch Destination.